Lawmakers reintroduce bipartisan ‘Protect Black Women & Girls Act’

 “Give us the reassurance that we are equal, that we won’t be discriminated,” said Kaylea Moore, Howard University sophomore.

-Read: FDA: US to no longer sell food packaging that has PFAS chemicals

-The Washington News Bureau talked with one of the leaders and two graduates of Girls Inc., a nationwide nonprofit that works with K-12 students, about the legislation.
+The Washington New Bureau talked with one of the leaders and two graduates of Girls Inc., a nationwide nonprofit that works with K-12 students, about the legislation.

 “It’s exciting to think there could be some changes but there’s always a little ping of about time and why is it taking so long,” said Dr. Heather Hairston, executive director of Girls Inc. of the Washington, D.C.
 Metropolitan Area.

-“The lived experiences that we see happening in their homes is not a condition of something that they are doing but a reflection of the ways that systems have been set up,” she said. “…[and] to think about how can we approach this from a complex level that allows us to make a real difference in every aspect and every industry.”
+“The lived experiences that we see happening in their homes is not a condition of something that they are doing but a reflection of the ways that systems have been set up,” said she. “…[and] to think about how can we approach this from a complex level that allows us to make a real difference in every aspect and every industry.”

 Hairston also believes this is an opportunity to explore beyond the setbacks.